Microsoft Kaizala

+Overview

-Microsoft Kaizala has been optimised to work on 2G networks to enable connectivity in remote locations and offers features with offline support.
-Kaizala users can assign jobs to their field employees, conduct surveys, share attachments and more, all within an easy-to-use application.
+Microsoft Kaizala has been optimized to work on 2G networks to enable connectivity in remote locations and offers features with offline support.
+Kaizala users could assign jobs to their field employees, conduct surveys, share attachments and more, all within an easy-to-use application.

-Microsoft Kaizala has seen a significant adoption among Indian organizations such as YES Bank, Apollo Telemedicine, Republic TV, United Phosphorus Limited and Kendriya Vidyalaya Sangathan who are currently piloting the solution for their internal teams.
-In addition, the Government of Andhra Pradesh is one of the first government organizations to use Microsoft Kaizala for real time governance.
-More than 30 government departments and over 70,000 users in the State Government use Microsoft Kaizala for day-to-day work.
+Microsoft Kaizala had seen a significant adoption among Indian organizations such as YES Bank, Apollo Telemedicine, Republic TV, United Phosphorus Limited and Kendriya Vidyalaya Sangathan.
+In addition, the Government of Andhra Pradesh was one of the first government organizations to use Microsoft Kaizala for real time governance.
+More than 30 government departments and over 70,000 users in the State Government used Microsoft Kaizala for day-to-day work.

 In July 2019, Microsoft announced that Kaizala Pro's capabilities would be gradually adopted in Microsoft Teams over the next 12 to 18 months, and that Teams would eventually replace Kaizala as a single collaboration solution.
-Kaizala will finally be retired in favour of Teams on August 31, 2023.
+As announced a year prior to its retirement, Kaizala was discontinued in favor of Teams on August 31, 2023.